idank/showthedocs/contributing.md

 a keyword", or "that is a string", parsing needs to go deeper and provide things like "this is a SELECT statement, these are the table names", etc.

-SQL is parsed using an external library (sqlparse), and nginx is a modified version of nginxparser that produces an AST (that is richer than the original output of the parser).
+SQL is parsed using [sqlparse](https://github.com/andialbrecht/sqlparse), and nginx is a modified version of [nginxparser](https://github.com/fatiherikli/nginxparser) that produces an AST (that is richer than the original output of the parser).

 ### annotating code